 Magnolia Highlights Walk

-Pick up a special FREE Magnolia Highlights map at the ticket kiosks (or download one in advance here) to help you tour and identify the most significant and spectacular Magnolias in our collection.
+Pick up a special FREE Magnolia Highlights map at the ticket kiosks during the celebration to help you tour and identify the most significant and spectacular Magnolias in our collection.
 The map corresponds to pink identification signs throughout the Garden.

 Magnolia campbellii 'Darjeeling'